-Tata Cleantech Capital Limited (TCCL) was created in 2011 as a joint venture between Tata Capital Limited, a subsidiary of TATA Sons Limited, and the International Finance Corporation.
+Tata Cleantech Capital Limited (TCCL) was setup in 2011 as a joint venture between Tata Capital Limited, a subsidiary of TATA Sons Limited, and the International Finance Corporation.
 As India’s first private sector financial institution focused solely on green finance, it was created to offer end to end business solutions in the clean technology space, including debt capital and advisory services.
 It has served as a first mover in and has proactively brought new investors into India’s quickly evolving cleantech landscape.
-TCCL is incorporated as a private limited non-banking finance company in India and has been approved by the Reserve Bank of India as a systemically important non-deposit accepting non-banking finance company.
+TCCL is incorporated as a private limited non-banking finance company in India and has been licenced by the Reserve Bank of India as a systemically important non-deposit accepting non-banking finance company.

 In addition to its lending activity, TCCL provides technical and financial advisory services.
-For example, it conducted carbon foot-printing studies for the EU and IFC and has advised on multiple acquisition transactions with international developers.
+For example, it conducted carbon footprinting studies for the EU and IFC and has advised on multiple acquisition transactions with international developers.
 In 2018, TCCL became the first private company to partner with the Green Climate Fund to develop the solar rooftop market in India through a USD 100 million credit line.

 Since its inception and as of June 2022, TCCL provided funding to more than 250 cleantech projects.
 With a total investment of USD 1.8 billion, it has supported projects with a total value of USD 4.40 billion.
 In aggregate, TCCL has contributed to the development of more than 10 GW of renewable energy projects in India and assisted in avoiding an estimated CO2 equivalent emission of 18.8 billion tonnes.